 For more than seven decades, CoServ Electric has taken an active role in the North Texas communities we serve.
 In particular, we support and encourage the academic and community endeavors of our local students.

 OTHER ACADEMIC INITIATIVES: Each year, CoServ Electric also sponsors the Electric Cooperative Youth Tour in Washington, D.C., an educational, government-focused trip to the nation's capital.
-High school juniors and seniors who live in CoServ Electric service area are eligible to apply, and two students are selected each year to attend.
+High school Juniors and Seniors who live in our service area are eligible to apply, and two students are selected each year to attend.
 For information about this and other educational programs, visit our Academic Initiatives page.